EnergizedBlast/Trust-Administration-Mobile-App/Documentation/Deployment.md

 3. Define the minimum android version for the application.

-4.click 'build --> "clean solution"
+4. click 'build --> "clean solution"

 5. click 'build' -> 'rebuild'